privacyguides/privacyguides.org/collections/_evergreen/linux-desktop.md

 ### Securing Linux containers
 If you're running a server you may have heard of Linux Containers, Docker, or Podman which refer to a kind of [OS-level virtualization](https://en.wikipedia.org/wiki/OS-level_virtualization).
 Containers are more common in server and development environments where individual apps are built to operate independently.

-[Docker](https://en.wikipedia.org/wiki/Docker_(software)) is the most popular container solution out there, however, it is not a proper sandbox due to the large kernel attack surface it exposes and it running a big daemon as root, which if it crashes results in your containers all crashing at the same time.
+[Docker](https://en.wikipedia.org/wiki/Docker_(software)) is the most popular container solution out there; however, it is not a proper sandbox due to the large kernel attack surface it exposes and it running a big daemon as root, which if it crashes results in your containers all crashing at the same time.
 The [gVisor](https://en.wikipedia.org/wiki/GVisor) runtime which implements an application level kernel can help limit the number of [syscalls](https://en.wikipedia.org/wiki/System_call) an application can make and can help isolate it from the host's kernel.

-Redhat develops [Podman](https://docs.podman.io/en/latest/) and secures it with SELinux to [isolate](https://www.redhat.com/sysadmin/apparmor-selinux-isolation) containers from eachother.
+Redhat develops [Podman](https://docs.podman.io/en/latest/) and secures it with SELinux to [isolate](https://www.redhat.com/sysadmin/apparmor-selinux-isolation) containers from each other.
 One of the notable differences between Docker and Podman is that Docker requires [root](https://en.wikipedia.org/wiki/Superuser) while Podman can run with [rootless containers](https://developers.redhat.com/blog/2020/09/25/rootless-containers-with-podman-the-basics) that are also [daemonless](https://developers.redhat.com/blog/2018/08/29/intro-to-podman), meaning if one crashes they don't all come down.

 Another option is [Kata containers](https://katacontainers.io/), where virtual machines masquerade as containers.
 Each Kata container has its own Linux kernel and is isolated from the host.